 AB 650 will require law enforcement agencies to collect sexual orientation and gender identity data of victims in cases of death resulting from violent crimes — including homicides, suicides and hate crimes.
 This data will help policymakers and advocates to better assess disparities in health and wellbeing that LGBTQ Californians face.
 Equality California is cosponsoring AB 650 with the Trevor Project.

 SB 495 will add language to the California Family Code to prohibit discrimination on the basis of sexual orientation or gender identity of a parent, legal guardian or relative when granting custody of a child.
-While there are examples of California case law that provide precedent that the “court may not determine custody on the basis of sexual preference alone,” this non-discrimination policy has not been codified within the California Family Code.
-This lack of policy allows local Family Court mediators, investigators, and judges to make recommendations and rulings based on their own biases about how sexuality and gender may impact the “well-being of the child.”
+While there are examples of California case law to the effect that “sexual preference” should not affect child custody determinations, this language is outdated, unclear and has not been codified within the California Family Code.
+This lack of clear and comprhensive policy allows local Family Court mediators, investigators, and judges to make recommendations and rulings based on their own biases about how sexuality and gender may impact the “well-being of the child.”
 All parents deserve the right to be considered in matters of custody without their sexual orientation or gender identity being used against them.
 Equality California is cosponsoring SB 495 with the Women’s Policy Institute and the Long Beach Bar Association.